HL7/CDA-ccda/input/pagecontent/index.md

 ### This Project

-C-CDA 3.0 merges the C-CDA R2.1 and the C-CDA Companion Guides, adds C-CDA enhancement requests, and incorporates new design and guidance for USCDI V4.
-Annual updates will occur to provide design for USCDI releases and to address comments or requests from the US Realm C-CDA community.
+The latest C-CDA release consolidates prior specifications and guidance documents, incorporates enhancement requests, and introduces updated design and implementation guidance aligned with the current USCDI version.
+Future updates are planned annually to reflect new USCDI releases and respond to community feedback and implementation experience.

-Within HL7, since 2020, an initiative to develop the same underlying publication process technical stack across all HL7 standards has been underway.
-The intent is to provide the same look and feel, to leverage inherent [validation and versioning](validation.html), to ease annual updates, and to avoid the unwieldy word and pdf publication process.
-This publication of C-CDA R3.0 is the realization of that intent for the CDA product family.

 The guide represents C-CDA templates using HL7 FHIR StructureDefinition.
 It is built upon the underlying [CDA standard’s structures defined as Logical Models in CDA 2.0 StructureDefinition](https://build.fhir.org/ig/HL7/CDA-core-2.0/).
 These FHIR Logical models are abstract data structures which have been instantiated into physical CDA templates to be implemented in CDA data exchange.
 As such, it adheres to the [CDA Release 2.0 standard](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=7) and remains a CDA-based Implementation Guide (IG).